Select Page

 3. Tips for a Respectful Visit

-When visiting Sachsenhausen, it’s essential to approach your experience with respect and sensitivity.
+In order to appreciate Sachsenhausen it is crucial to come prepared with the right attitude more so being sensitive.
 Here are some tips to ensure your visit honors the memory of those who suffered:

 4. Practical Information